adrak-sleeps/object-detection/README.md

 # object-detection

-This object detection project take input images and tries to identify the objects present in them.
+This object detection project takes input images and tries to identify the objects present in them.
+This particular model has been trained for ducky images.

 To execute this project, make sure your directory inside tensorflow-gpu is: training_demo/